adi095/adi095/README.md

 ## 🎓 Experience
 ### YewSavin - Research Intern
-- Automated a robotic experimental system using ESP32 and PID control, improving precision in dynamic processes.
+- Automated an experimental system using ESP32 and PID control, boosting precision by 15% in dynamic processes.
 - Used control algorithms for robotic chemical handling, including sensors, and actuators, to optimize performance.
-- Collaborated on drug lead optimization using genetic algorithms and vector datasets to enhance compound solubility.
+- Applied genetic algorithms on vector datasets to optimize drug lead identification and enhance the compound's solubility.

 ### Agnel Robotics Club - Robotics Software Developer
 - Engineered prototypes for Asia-Pacific robotics competitions (ROBOCON), solving complex tasks with Python and C++.